seadsystem/App/Deliverables/userDocumentation.md

 4. Add new devices by visiting the “dashboard” page, accessible from the top left corner of the site navigation bar.
 From the “dashboard” page:
   * Current registered devices will be listed in a grid format in which basic kilowatt-hour usage and connection status are viewable.
   * There is an “add device” icon below the device grid.
 Clicking this icon will bring up the device registration form.
-  * Devices require a numerical “device id” and a user-friendly “device name”.
+  * Devices require a numerical “device id” (located on your SEADS plug) and a user-friendly “device name”.

 5. Removing specific devices can be accomplished by clicking the delete button in the device module, located on the “dashboard” page.